cauld/race_mgr/README.md

 **NOTE:** If you do [port forwarding](https://learn.g2.com/port-forwarding) from your router, then you can technically expose your Race Manager instance to the Internet and your racing friends.
 In that case the URL would be `http://{YOUR-IP}:8080`.
 Given that ISPs change IPs from time to time, you'll probably want to use a free service like [NO-IP](https://www.noip.com/) to get a permanent hostname that stays updated with your IP as it changes.

 ### Troubleshooting Tips
-- If the console window appears and disappears immediate after launch, their is likely a configuration error (i.e.) something incorrect with the values you supplied to the installer and/or entered directly into the required Windows environment variables.
+- If the console window appears and disappears immediate after launch, there is likely a configuration error (i.e.) something incorrect with the values you supplied to the installer and/or entered directly into the required Windows environment variables.
 For example, Race Manager is unable to connect to Mongo because the wrong password was supplied.
 It could also be a Java version mismatch (installing from the link provided above would rule this problem out).

 ## Additional Setup Information